Comparison11 min read

 What is the main difference between a VAR and an MSP?

-A VAR (value-added reseller) sells software with implementation services on a project basis — the customer pays once for the product plus setup.
-An MSP (managed service provider) bundles software into an ongoing subscription where the MSP runs the operation for the customer monthly.
-VARs make money on project margins and software resale; MSPs make money on recurring monthly fees.
-The same firm sometimes plays both roles for different customers.
+A VAR (value-added reseller) sells products with implementation services on a project basis — the client pays once for the product plus setup.
+An MSP (managed service provider) bundles services into an ongoing subscription where the MSP runs the operation for the client monthly.
+VARs make money on project margins and resale; MSPs make money on recurring monthly fees.
+The same firm sometimes plays both roles for different clients.

-When does a SaaS company need a systems integrator?
+When does an MSP need to partner with a systems integrator?

-SaaS needs SI partnerships when deals are large enough to justify multi-vendor consulting engagements (typically $100K+ ACV), when ICP customers buy through procurement-led selections of multiple vendors, and when implementation complexity exceeds what your internal CS team can scale to deliver.
-For SMB SaaS or sub-$50K deal sizes, SI partnerships rarely justify the 12-24 month investment cycle to produce revenue.
+Partnering with an SI makes sense when engagements are large enough to justify multi-vendor consulting (typically $100K+ contract value), when target clients buy through procurement-led selections of multiple providers, and when project complexity exceeds what your team can deliver alone.
+For smaller MSPs or sub-$50K engagements, SI partnerships rarely justify the 12-24 month investment cycle to produce revenue.

 Can a VAR also be an MSP?

 Yes, frequently.
-Many channel partner organizations play multiple roles for different customers: project-based VAR work for one client, ongoing managed services for another, large multi-vendor SI engagements for a third.
-The economic model and operational requirements differ enough that mature partners segment these tracks internally even when they sit under the same brand.
+Many channel firms play multiple roles for different clients: project-based VAR work for one client, ongoing managed services for another, large multi-vendor SI engagements for a third.
+The economic model and operational requirements differ enough that mature firms segment these tracks internally even when they sit under the same brand.